How AI is Reshaping Agricultural Innovation

 For decades, we’ve had the most talented scientists in the industry.
-Now, machine learning is making them even more impactful.
-From the way we develop products, to the way we engage with our stakeholders, AI is informing the future of agriculture.
+Now, AI is making them even more impactful.
+From accelerated breeding cycles to opening up new income sources for farmers — AI is helping transform the future of agriculture.

 AI plays a pivotal role for our company in revolutionizing agriculture.
 We use AI and data science to develop better seeds, more desirable plant traits and bring new crop protection solutions to market faster.
-AI is the foundation for agronomic recommendations that support crop management decisions such as when to plant and irrigate, that is tailored to the farm so that more can be produced from the same piece of land and more people can be fed without starving the planet.
+AI is the foundation for agronomic recommendations that support crop management decisions such as when to plant and irrigate, that is tailored to the farm so that more can be produced from the same piece of land.

 Generative AI at Bayer

-Bayer’s expert GenAI system will benefit farmers and up-level agronomists in their daily work.
+The award-winning E.L.Y. expert GenAI system is up-leveling agronomists in their daily work.
 We’ve been training a large language model (LLM) with years of internal data, insights from thousands of trials within its vast testing network, and centuries of aggregated experience from Bayer agronomists around the world.

 The result is an expert system that quickly and accurately answers questions related to agronomy, farm management, and Bayer agricultural products.
 Instead of a time-consuming process, the intuitive system responds to natural language and can generate expert information within seconds.
 Validated by farmer-facing employees, the pilot is already unlocking productivity for Bayer teams in the United States while significantly outperforming out-of-the-box LLMs currently serving the agricultural market.